 Cost-Saving Ideas: Capital Planning for Local Governments and School Districts

-- A documented plan to help guide management in decision making
+- Document procedures to help guide management in decision making;

-- Assistance in determining the cost effectiveness of maintaining existing assets versus acquiring new assets
+- Determine the cost effectiveness of maintaining existing assets versus acquiring new assets;

-- A structured approach for making financing decisions to fund capital assets
+- Develop a structured approach for making decisions to fund capital assets;

-- A direct link to the budgetary process, allowing local officials to identify which assets need attention in any given year
+- Identify which assets need attention in any given year; and

 Developing a Capital Plan